-Both Hilltop House and Spring House offer comfortable residences for up to eight women each.
-Unique emphasis is placed on recovery of the whole self with encouragement of daily self-care and healthy social interaction.
+Clients live in comfortable residences where unique emphasis is placed on recovery of the whole self with encouragement of daily self-care and healthy social interaction.
 The strong community atmosphere is supported by staff round-the-clock.

 Services are provided by licensed Masters-level providers every morning and afternoon with group activities in the evening that include varied twelve-step meetings.
 Spirituality or family-of-origin therapy programs occur twice monthly on weekends.
 The women are motivated to make a thorough examination of all aspects of their lives, taking into account not only chemically-based psychiatric disorders but also the often subtle effects of childhood and young adult experiences.
 To that end, intensive self-reflection, and experiential individual and group therapy are integrated to fully access feelings and new perspectives on old ways of coping.

 The Recovery of Self Program for Women offers the hope to women that they can recover their authentic selves and their sense of spirit.
 The therapy promotes a strong connection with the earth and nature.
 As part of their program, many women have spent an overnight “Vision Quest” at the Native American Medicine Wheel that can be seen in the lush pasture below Hilltop House.